Dechrissen/knowledge/databases/sql/common-interview-questions.md

 2. What is an `INDEX` and why is it useful?
 It's useful because it allows for the faster retrieval of records from a table.
-The index creates an entry for each value (basically a **pointer**), which in turn, makes it faster to retrive data.
+The index creates an entry for each value (basically a **pointer**), which in turn, makes it faster to retrieve data.

 3. What does it mean to add a `constraint` in SQL?
 There are many SQL contraints types which can be used.
 Their purpose is to specify a **rule** for the data within a table, **limiting the type of data that can go in the table**.